farahc123/farahc123-tech501-week1/Markdown/markdown.md

 - Use when sequence is **not** important
 * Add a bullet point using asterisk
-- Add a bullet point using hyphen
+- Or add a bullet point using hyphen
-  - Add an indented point with tab
+  - Add an indented point with the tab key
-- Escape back to bullet point on a new line using backspace
+- Escape back to non-indented bullet point using backspace; escape out of bullet points entirely with backspace

 ## Numbered steps